- Prostate Adenocarcinoma

 After culturing this fusion protein with the collected antigen-presenting cells, the primed immunotherapy is then reinfused into the patient, activating T cells via MHC class I and class II molecules and resulting in a PAP-specific antitumor immune attack.
 This leukapheresis-then-reinfusion process is conducted three times at two week intervals, for a total treatment duration lasting 4 weeks.
 Adverse events with sipuleucel-T are generally mild and include fever, chills/sweats, myalgias, and headache.
 These usually occur during or shortly after infusion of the immunotherapy.

 In a double-blind placebo-controlled randomized phase III trial (IMPACT), 512 patients were randomized (2:1) to receive sipuleucel-T or placebo.
 Notably, this study did not enroll men with visceral (lung, liver) metastases or those taking opioids for cancer pain, and most patients (85%) had not received prior chemotherapy.
-Impressively, median overall survival was 25.8 months in the sipuleucel-T group versus 21.7 months in the placebo group (representing a 22% reduction in the risk of death), despite 64% of patients on the placebo arm crossing over to receive salvage sipuleucel-T upon progression.
+Median overall survival was 25.8 months in the sipuleucel-T group versus 21.7 months in the placebo group (representing a 22% reduction in the risk of death), despite 64% of patients on the placebo arm crossing over to receive salvage sipuleucel-T upon progression.

 In the subset of patients with prior chemotherapy exposure, overall survival trended in favor of sipuleucel-T, but this effect was not statistically significant.
 There was no difference in progression-free survival between the two treatment arms, and sipuleucel-T did not produce any significant PSA responses.